Timpi-official/Timpi-ChainTN/readme.md

 # This is the Source code for the TimpiChain on the Testnet.

-# To run a node you have to
+# To get started you have to
 - copy this repo
 - install go (https://go.dev/doc/install) version 1.18.1 works.
 - go to /cmd/TimpiChain
-- go build
+- execute "go build"
 - now you can start setting up the node.

 # To run a standalone node to play around with